PoliticalGraveyard.com

 Politicians buried here:

-Relatives: Son of Andrew McClary (died at Battle of Bunker Hill); nephew of John McClary; married to Elizabeth Dearborn; first cousin of Michael McClary.
-See McClary family of New Hampshire.
+Relatives: Son of Andrew McClary; married to Elizabeth Dearborn; nephew of John McClary; first cousin of Michael McClary.

 John McClary (1785-1821) — of Epsom, Merrimack County, N.H.
 Born in Epsom, Merrimack County, N.H., April 24, 1785.
 Member of New Hampshire state senate 4th District, 1819-20.
 Died in Epsom, Merrimack County, N.H., December 31, 1821 (age 36 years, 251 days).
 Interment at McClary Cemetery.

 Michael McClary — of Epsom, Merrimack County, N.H.
-Son of John McClary.
 Member of New Hampshire state senate 4th District, 1796-1802.
 Interment at McClary Cemetery.

-Relatives: First cousin of James H. McClary.
-See McClary family of New Hampshire.
+Relatives: Son of John McClary; first cousin of James H. McClary.

 Franklin Cemetery